How to Make Healthier Choices When Eating Out or Ordering Takeaways

 Enjoying a meal out or ordering a takeaway can be enjoyed as part of a healthy diet.
 When in doubt, try to choose fresh, whole foods, and focus on balance, portion control, and moderation.

-Online Nutrition Advice For Hormonal Imbalances
+Online Nutritionist Advice For Hormonal Health and Weight Loss

-Hi I'm Lisa, I’m a BANT registered hormone nutritionist based in Manchester UK, helping women struggling with PCOS, PMDD, PMS or perimenopause symptoms who want to improve their hormonal health and lose weight.
 I create personalised online nutrition plans for hormone health and weight loss, which can provide a more effective and sustainable approach to achieving your health goals .

-Investing in a tailored online weight loss plan, such as my 60-Day Be Balanced nutrition programme not only helps in balancing hormones, but also paves the way for successful, long-term weight management.
+Investing in a tailored online weight loss plan, such as my Be Balanced nutrition programme not only helps in balancing hormones, but also paves the way for successful, long-term weight management.

-Book your FREE 30-minute call.
-I work online with clients across Manchester, the UK and Europe.
+Book your FREE 30-minute discovery call.
+I work with women locally in Manchester and online across the UK and Europe.
+Let’s work together to reclaim your health and wellbeing!